Not-Yug-Sharma/Notes-Obsidian/README.md

 <hr color="red">
 <br>

-# <p al>If you like seeing organized things avoid other files other than README.md on GitHub's website
+# <p align="center">If you like seeing organized things avoid other files other than README.md on GitHub's website.</p>

 # <p align="center">Files will look weird while viewing directly through GitHub.</p>